phuctm97/ntast/README.md

 ```

 **BulletedList** represents [a `Bulleted list` block in
 Notion][notion-basic-blocks].
-It may have children.
+It can have children.

 <p align="left"><img height="128" src="images/ul-0.png"></p>